NazCodeland/Saigon/README.md

 # Saigon Restaurant Website

-[Saigon Restaurant](https://saigonottawa.com/) approached me with the need for a static website that would provide their customers a user-friendly interface.
+[Saigon Restaurant](https://saigonottawa.com/) approached me with the need for a static website that would provide their customers with a user-friendly interface.
 The client already had a website and provided two additional websites as examples of websites that they liked.
 This allowed me to bypass the design phase typically done in Figma and iterate directly in development.

 <br/>